javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/04-var/article.md

 There's one more minor difference related to the global object, we'll cover that in the next chapter.

 These differences are actually a bad thing most of the time.
-First, we can't create block-local variables.
-And hoisting just creates more space for errors.
-So, for new scripts `var` is used exceptionally rarely.
+Block-level variables is such a great thing.
+That's why `let` was introduced in the standard long ago, and is now a major way (along with `const`) to declare a variable.